Siva S. Banda

 Siva Subrahmanyam Banda is an Indian-American aerospace engineer.
-He is Director of the Control Science Center of Excellence and Chief Scientist for the Aerospace Systems Directorate at the United States Air Force Research Laboratory at Wright-Patterson Air Force Base.
+He was Director of the Control Science Center of Excellence and Chief Scientist for the Aerospace Systems Directorate at the United States Air Force Research Laboratory at Wright-Patterson Air Force Base.
 He has taught at Wright State University, the University of Dayton, and the Air Force Institute of Technology.

-Banda was elected as a member into the National Academy of Engineering in 2004 for leadership in the development of multivariable control theory and its applications to an array of military vehicles.

 Background

 Siva Banda was born in Andhra Pradesh, India.
 He received a Bachelor of Science degree in electrical engineering from the Regional Engineering College, Warangal, India in 1974, followed by a Master of Science degree in aerospace engineering from the Indian Institute of Science, Bangalore, India in 1976.
-He then came to the United States and attended college briefly at the University of Cincinnati before transferring to Wright State University in Dayton, Ohio, where he earned another Master of Science in systems engineering in 1978.
-Banda continued to further his studies and completed his Ph.D. in aerospace engineering at the University of Dayton in 1980.
+He then came to the United States and attended college briefly at the University of Cincinnati before transferring to Wright State University in Dayton, Ohio, where he earned another Master of Science in systems engineering, in 1978.
+Banda completed his Ph.D. in aerospace engineering at the University of Dayton in 1980.
 His doctoral dissertation was entitled "Maximum likelihood identification of aircraft lateral parameters with unsteady aerodynamic modeling".

 Career

 Banda joined the U.S. Air Force Flight Dynamics Laboratory at Wright-Patterson Air Force Base (WPAFB) in 1981 as an aerospace research engineer in the Flight Controls Division.
 He started his career as an in-house researcher.

-Banda then served as group leader and program manager before being promoted to branch chief, a position in which he served from 1995 thru 1996.
-From 1996 thru 2000, he served as technical leader for the Air Vehicles Directorate at the United States Air Force Research Laboratory (AFRL) at WPAFB.
-From 2000 thru 2011, he served as the Director of the Control Science Center of Excellence and Senior Scientist for the Air Vehicles Directorate at AFRL at WPAFB.
-From 2011 thru 2012, he served as the Chief Scientist for Air Vehicles Directorate, AFRL, WPAFB.
-Currently he is Chief Scientist of the Aerospace Systems Directorate at AFRL/WPAFB.
+Banda then served as the group leader and program manager before being promoted to branch chief, a position in which he served from 1995 to 1996.
+From 1996 to 2000, he served as the technical leader for the Air Vehicles Directorate at the United States Air Force Research Laboratory (AFRL) at WPAFB.
+From 2000 to 2011, he served as the Director of the Control Science Center of Excellence and Senior Scientist for the Air Vehicles Directorate at AFRL at WPAFB.
+From 2011 to 2012, he served as the Chief Scientist for Air Vehicles Directorate, AFRL, WPAFB.
+He held the position of Chief Scientist of the Aerospace Systems Directorate at AFRL/WPAFB.
+He is now retired from the air force and is now a listed expert for Dayton Aerospace.